esra98/LR-Preprocess/README.md

    - Masking: Mask `2` of `16` partitions in masked frames to the mean or `0`.

 ## Data Links
+OUtput links for processed data in the end of pipeline that are used in trainings are following:
 | Description | Link |
 |-------------|------|
 | Baseline    | [https://drive.google.com/file/d/1RkcIzaHbH3hNJKAfyvMouUdGnd56nrsW/view?usp=sharing](https://drive.google.com/file/d/1RkcIzaHbH3hNJKAfyvMouUdGnd56nrsW/view?usp=sharing) |